Ecuador, a Journey through Architecture, Culture and Land

-Ecuador, a small nation bordered by Colombia and Peru, features a rich diversity of landscapes, from the Andes and Amazon rainforest to the Pacific coast and the Galápagos Islands.
-Its contemporary architecture responds to this environmental and geographic diversity, often blending vernacular construction techniques and local materials with modern design solutions.
+Ecuador, a small nation bordered by Colombia and Peru, features a rich diversity of landscapes, from the Andes and Amazon rainforest to the Pacific Coast and the Galápagos Islands.
+Its contemporary architecture reflects this geographical variety, blending traditional materials and techniques with modern design solutions that respond to the country’s unique environments.

 The project was first exhibited as part of the Quito Architecture Biennale 2024 programme in the Ecuadorian capital.